 Also of interest is that Boise has more people living here who work in computers and math than 95% of the places in the US.

-The population of Boise is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.11% of adults in Boise have a bachelor's degree or even advanced degree.
+The citizens of Boise are very well educated compared to the average community in the nation: 39.83% of adults in Boise have a bachelor's degree or even advanced degree.

 The most common language spoken in Boise is English.
 Other important languages spoken here include Spanish and Other Asian languages.